simingz/lab_website/README.md

+# Zhao lab @Dartmouth website

+Netlify was used to deploy the website.

+Building should be automatic after the repo is updated.
+If not, need to go to netlify to check out why.
+If there is a permission error raised on netlify, try to unlink the repo and relink the repo from netlify.

 # Wowchemy's Research Group Template for [Hugo](https://github.com/gohugoio/hugo)

 The **Research Group Template** empowers your research group to easily create a beautiful website with a stunning homepage, news, academic publications, events, team profiles, and a contact form.